Do you need a quick fix to help your uterus shrink after birth?

 The one thing I’m almost certain that you won’t want to remember is the state of your uterus postpartum.

-Every woman wishes there was a magic button they could press to help her uterus shrink after birth but unfortunately there isn’t.
+Every woman wishes there was a magic button she could press to help her uterus shrink after birth but unfortunately there isn’t.

 I remember when I first got pregnant I was so excited about seeing how my much my stomach would grow and what my new temporary body would look like.